loomio/loomio_help/content/guides/consent_process/index.md

 - Groups can try to make decisions around EVERYTHING instead of what really needs collective time and energy.

-- Conversely, fluid ad-hoc styles of communication can fail to include the people impacted by the decision in the process of making the decision, leading to harmful or ineffective actions:

- - including poor implementation and disengagement

- - _studies show this leads to weaker performance_
+- On the other hand, lack of process can lead to harmful or ineffective actions by neglecting to include/involve those impacted by the decision, which can ultimately lead to _poor implementation_ and _disengagement_

 - Decisions can fail to be made or take way too long.